Archive

 However for me it has opened another chapter of my own eportfolio developemnt to the reality of a more streamlined, less time consuming eportfolio through sites such as Tumblr or Evernote which are easily catered for on the mobile platform and through traditional means.
 That would be an eportfolio that captures the process instantly through rethinking the capturing and posting learning, and thoughts including written, visual and spoken with the use of an iPhone (or the continually rumoured iPod Touch with camera).
 I had never really considered Tumblr or Evernote to be a serious contender in the eportfolio stakes but when I see the ease of capturing learning evidence on a mobile device and uploading it, I am almost converted!
 Others are too, various blogs post describe the potential such as here.
 However before I convert fully, I need to read some of the fine print regarding accounts for students and also investigate privacy/security issues.

 So to finish, there are plenty of apps that support an existing eportfolio especially if it is contained within a blogging platform.
 However these apps are only designed to post new information or edit existing content, but don’t support the ability to directly participate, comment, provide feedback in the eportfolio.
 To do this one must use a web browser either on the mobile or on desktop computer.
-What would be really great is if an app was developed specifically for commenting on blogs, much like the WordPress or BlogPress apps allow specific posting to their respective blogs, an app could allow commenting to a Wordpress blog and a different app to a Blogger blog.
+What would be really great is if an app was developed specifically for commenting on blogs, much like the WordPress or BlogPress apps allow specific posting to their respective blogs, an app could allow commenting to a WordPress blog and a different app to a Blogger blog.
 Either that or it could be a feature of the already existing apps.

 Next post will look at mportfolios from the eportfolio tool perspective.
 For example, if your eportfolio is contained in an Elgg installation, how can the iPhone support and allow posting to it?
 Should be interesting.